plantoncloud/gitr/README.md

     defaultBranch: main
 ```

-### Dry Run
+### dry Run

 Currently `gitr` only supports `github`, `gitlab` and `bitbucket`.
-Each provider has slight differences in the urls to access different parts of a repo. `gitr` could just work out of the box for a different cloud provider ex: AWS CodeCommit or it may not behave as expected.
+Each provider has slight differences in the urls to
+access different parts of a repo. `gitr` could just work out of the box for a different cloud provider ex: AWS
+CodeCommit or it may not behave as expected.

-So, if `gitr` does not work as you expect it to, both for supported providers and other providers, you will be able to see what urls `gitr` produces but using `--dry` option.
+So, if `gitr` does not work as you expect it to, both for supported providers and other providers, you will be able to
+see what urls `gitr` produces but using `--dry` option.
 This option is available for both web and clone features.

 > Note: When `--dry` or `-d` flags are used, gitr will not open up the repo or clone the repo.
 It simply displays the info to the console that it would use in non-dry mode